cdavis @ itep.org

 Bob has also been active in state and local tax debates around the country.
 He is a co-author of ITEP's definitive analysis of state and local taxes called Who Pays?
-A Distributional Analysis of the Tax Systems in All 50 States, now in its fourth edition (2013).
+A Distributional Analysis of the Tax Systems in All 50 States, now in its fifth edition (2015).

 Profiles of Bob have appeared in The Wall Street Journal (May 2, 1985), Student Lawyer (Dec.
 1985), National Journal (May 3, 1986), The National Law Journal (July 7, 1986), Smart Money (1995), The New York Times (May 21, 2001) (which called his analytical work "indispensable"), The Attleboro Sun (Sept.
 27, 2004) and The Hill (Oct.
 5, 2004).

 A graduate of the University of Pennsylvania Law School (1975) and Providence College (1970) with an LL.M. from Georgetown University Law Center (1976), Bob is a member of the Massachusetts and D.C.
 Bars.